 scPharmaceuticals LLC was formed as a Limited Liability Company under the laws of the State of Delaware on February 19, 2013.
 On March 24, 2014, scPharmaceuticals LLC was converted to a Delaware corporation and changed its name to scPharmaceuticals Inc. ("the Company").
 The Company is a pharmaceutical company focused on developing and commercializing products that have the potential to transform the way therapy is delivered, advance patient care and reduce healthcare costs.
 The Company's proprietary platform is designed to enable the subcutaneous administration of therapies that have previously been limited to intravenous, or IV, delivery.
+The Company filed a new drug application, or NDA, for its lead product candidate, with the U.S. Food and Drug Administration, or FDA, in August 2017.
 The Company's headquarters and primary place of business is Burlington, Massachusetts.